DamionStewart0/Natural-Events/README.md

 ### MVP/PostMVP
 - Project will be utilising a HTTP client called Axios to access information(website, address and phone) which will be displayed on the web page
-- A second api call will display a map where user can see exactly the exact location of each brewery in that state
+- A second api call will display a map where user can see the exact location of each brewery in that state
-- Project will utilise CSS @media.
+- Project will utilise CSS @media to adjust content to different screen size.

 #### MVP
 - Data will be rendered in a column display facilitated by flexbox